-Unlike the classic route of central Iran which tends to cross deserts, western Iran, including the Zagros area and < Kurdistan hills and Khuzestan plain is so rich naturally and because of this excellence has been always populated during history.
-Which gives the second priority to the region: historically and culturally rich.
+Unlike the classic route of central Iran which tends to cross deserts, west of Iran, including the Zagros area, Kurdistan hills, and Khuzestan plain is so rich naturally and because of this excellence has always been populated during history, Which gives the second priority to the region: historically and culturally rich.

 The name of Khuzestan might remind of the Iran-Iraq war, but the history of civilization in Khuzestan dates back to more than 7000 years, to the Elamite period.
 The historical sights aside, the tropical nature of this region has a lot to offer to its visitors.